 The king was a guest of the Abbot of Bury St. Edmunds at Christmas and stayed at the Abbey until the following Easter.

 A parliament was held at Bury St. Edmunds where the Duke of Gloucester was accused of treason and arrested.
 It was said that he was planning an uprising against the king.
 The accusations were made falsely by the Duke of Suffolk.
 Gloucester died only days after his arrest.

-The Duke of Northumberland and a army of some 3,000 men travelled to Cambridge in an attempt to stop Mary, Queen of Scots.
+The Duke of Northumberland and an army of some 3,000 men travelled to Cambridge in an attempt to stop Mary Tudor.
 Moving on to Bury St. Edmunds the Duke came up against a much larger army supporting Mary.
 Accepting defeat, Northumberland was arrested and taken back to London to be held in the Tower of London.

 Explore the White Tower